 Why should I buy a wetsuit?

-For many triathletes or novice swimmers, wetsuits give you more confidence, a smoother profile in the water, and better control.
+For many triathletes or open water swimmers, wetsuits give you more confidence, a smoother profile in the water, and better control.
 But it's not one size fits all.
 Different swimmers will have their own preference when it comes to things like the degree of buoyancy, for example.
 Some key advantages of a wetsuit are:

 - Warmth: For Age Group Triathlons (excluding Open Age Group) if the temperature is below 24 degrees, then wetsuits are optional (and compulsory below 14, 15 and 16 degrees for Olympic, Half and Full Ironman races respectively).
 The neoprene / rubber material traps a layer of water between the skin and suit.
 This is then warmed by your body temperature, maintaining heat.

 - Buoyancy: A wetsuit provides extra buoyancy in the water, which can make swimming a little easier.
-Holding you high in the water - especially your hips - the suit helps you maintain a good swimming position easier.
+Holding you high in the water - especially your legs or hips - the suit helps you maintain a good swimming position easier.

 - Speed: Wetsuits reduce drag in the water.
 This, along with the added buoyancy and better body position, means faster times.